AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Steps:**
 1. Using the template `add n/Lim Wei Sheng Brendan e/brendanl@gmail.com p/96734294 a/Blk 653C Jurong West Street 61 Singapore 643653 t/PRUGrowth`.
-2. Test Case: Change the name value of the person to `Lim Wei Sheng @ Brendan`.
+2. Test case: Change the name value of the person to `Lim Wei Sheng @ Brendan`.

 **Expected Result:**
 1. Person is **not** added to FINDvisor.